hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-migration.md

 # Migration from `apikey` to `JWT` authentication

-PRISM Agent authentication supports enabling multiple authentication methods simultaneously.
+PRISM Agent authentication supports multiple authentication methods simultaneously.
 This means the user can seamlessly use any available credentials including `apikey` or `JWT` to access the wallet.
 The agent's UMA permission resource also exposes self-service permission endpoint, allowing users to manage the permissions for their wallets.
 This facilitates a pattern where users can transition from `apikey` to `JWT` authentication without requiring admin intervention.